larribas/dagger/docs/user-guide/runtimes/cli.md

 The CLI runtime is responsible for exposing a DAG through a Command-Line Interface.

+!!! warning
-This runtime is not meant to be used by humans, but by other runtimes, as a building block to run DAGs from container images or virtual machines.
+    This runtime is not meant to be used by humans.
+It is meant to be used by other runtimes, as a building block to run DAGs from container images or virtual machines.

-The reason why it may be a bit tricky for humans to use is that it requires every input to be passed as a file whose contents are the serialized representation of that input's value.
+    The reason why it may be a bit tricky for humans to use is that __it requires every input to be passed as a file whose contents are the serialized representation of that input's value__.

-## The Interface
+## 💻 The Interface

 Say you have a file `say_hello.py` that describes your DAG.
 You can use the CLI runtime to expose that DAG on the command line, like this: